 Interviews

-Once you’ve identified an opportunity of interest, you’ll likely go through a number of phone interviews.
+Once you’ve identified an opportunity of interest, you’ll likely go through a number of phone or videoconference interviews.
 Typically, you will first speak with a representative of the hiring organization.
-After that, if there’s mutual interest, a phone call with a lead physician or primary decision-maker will often be arranged.
+After that, if there’s mutual interest, a call with a lead physician or primary decision-maker will often be arranged.
 These conversations precede the in-person interview.

 “On-site interviews typically span multiple days,” Curl said.
 “We try to schedule them over a long weekend to allow for travel time, time spent seeing the facility and clinic in operation, meeting prospective colleagues, talking with administration, and exploring the community.
 We strongly recommend bringing your significant other, as they play an important role in your final decision and will impact your decision to accept an offer or return for another visit.”